 The Loan Agreement contains certain customary affirmative and negative covenants and events of default.
 The affirmative covenants include, among others, covenants requiring us to maintain our legal existence and governmental approvals, deliver certain financial reports, maintain insurance coverage and satisfy certain requirements regarding our operating accounts.
 The negative covenants include, among others, limitations on our ability to incur additional indebtedness and liens, merge with other companies or consummate certain changes of control, acquire other companies, engage in new lines of business, make certain investments, pay dividends, transfer or dispose of assets, amend certain material agreements or enter into various specified transactions.
 Upon the occurrence of an event of default, subject to any specified cure periods, all amounts owed by us would begin to bear interest at a rate that is 4.00% above the rate effective immediately before the event of default and may be declared immediately due and payable by SVB, as collateral agent.
-As of June 30, 2019, we were in compliance with all applicable covenants under the Loan Agreement.
+As of December 31, 2019, we were in compliance with all applicable covenants under the Loan Agreement.

-In connection with the Loan Agreement, we issued the Lender Warrants, which become exercisable only if we borrow Term Loan B, and the number, class and per share exercise price of the shares subject to the warrants is dependent on the terms of certain future equity financing transactions of the Company, including an initial public offering.
-The Lender Warrants expire ten years from the date of issuance, subject to earlier termination on September 30, 2020 if we do not draw down Term Loan B on or before March 31, 2020.
-The Lender Warrants include a put option pursuant to which, in the event that we do not draw down Term Loan B on or before March 31, 2020, the warrant holders may require us to repurchase the warrants for a total aggregate repurchase price of \$0.5 million.
-The put right is exercisable through September 30, 2020.
+In connection with the Loan Agreement, we issued the Lender Warrants, which became exercisable when we borrowed Term Loan B in March 2020.
+The Lender Warrants are exercisable for 16,446 shares of common stock.
+The Lender Warrants expire ten years from the date of issuance.
+The Lender Warrants included a put option pursuant to which, in the event that we did not draw down Term Loan B on or before March 31, 2020, the warrant holders could have required us to repurchase the warrants for a total aggregate repurchase price of \$0.5 million.
+The put right expired when we drew down Term Loan B in March 2020.